nsiatras/extasys/README.md

-Extasys
+extasys
 =======

 Asynchronous TCP/UDP socket library

-Learn how to use --> https://sites.google.com/site/extasyssocket/

 Extasys is a fast, accurate and easy to use TCP/UDP socket library for Java, Mono and Microsoft .NET Framework.
 The power of this socket is the asynchronous data proccessing that offers.